BackofenLab/B1_04_align-affine-gap/README.md

 ##### Exercise sheet 4: Sequence Alignment - affine gap costs
 ---

+**Please remember for the following exercises:**

+If you are given two sequences S1 and S2 and you are creating a matrix, S1 represents the rows with index i (left) and S2 represents the columns with index j (top).

 ### _Exercise 1 -  Waterman-Smith-Beyer traceback_

 Within the algorithm of Waterman, Smith and Beyer arbitrarily large gaps are considered.
 Thus,